fpchump/org.sorn.KiCad/README.md

 There have two ways to install this distribution:

 1. Build and install your flatpak
 1. Download and install the flatpaks I builded from Github [Releases](https://github.com/fpchump/org.sorn.KiCad/releases)

+    (We only builded for arch x86_x64, if you want other arches, just build yourself)

     Download `org.sorn.KiCad.flatpak` and `org.sorn.KiCad.Locale.flatpak` to `/tmp` or where you like and follow similar instructions:

         $ cd /tmp
         $ flatpak install org.sorn.KiCad.flatpak
         $ flatpak install org.sorn.KiCad.Locale.flatpak